veselinastaneva/th-docs/deployment/sklearn.md

 ## CI/CD Automations Helpers

-Here are a couple of useful functions that can assist in automating your model deployment in your CI/CD systems.
+Below you may find a couple of useful functions that can assist in automating your model deployment in your CI/CD systems.

 ### `.successful()`